- Gable Dormers cost $3,000 to $11,500 depending on the size and complexity of it.

 Dormers come in three very different styles, gable, shed and hip.
-Each has it’s own distinct look and you can find both widely used on homes around the country.
+Each has its own distinct look and you can find both widely used in homes around the country.
 No matter what option you decide to add to your home, it’s important to know what it will cost you.

 These dormers range in price from around $3,000 to $11,500 depending on the size and complexity of it.
 A small four-foot dormer might only add $3,000 to the cost of your home, while a much wider and taller dormer, say closer to 30 feet would cost closer to $11,500 to add to your home.

 Shed dormers are very different looking from gable dormers and they aren’t added to homes quite as often, though they can be the more functional of the two dormer types.
 Shed dormers don’t have the peaked roof that gable dormers do.
-Instead they are simple a lower pitch than the rest of the roof around them.
-This creates a nice flat roof with a slight pitch and creates a more squared off space than what gable dormers can offer.
-While shed dormers don’t look as intricate and aren’t as much for architectural affect, they can add in a decent amount of space to an attic.
+Instead, they are simply a lower pitch than the rest of the roof around them.
+This creates a nice flat roof with a slight pitch and creates a more squared-off space than what gable dormers can offer.
+While shed dormers don’t look as intricate and aren’t as much for architectural effect, they can add in a decent amount of space to an attic.

 Shed dormers also range in price from around $5,500 for a 12-footer to $11,500 for a 30 footer according to Repair Home.
 The larger the dormer the more space you’re adding to your home, but in order to function properly the dormer has to be positioned lower than the rest of your roof or right at the peak of the roof so water can run down effectively.